dambu07/ask-your-files/README.md

 ## Description
-"Smartscript" is a Streamlit web application for identifying images using the Google Generative AI API.
+"Ask your Files" is a Streamlit web application for identifying images using the Google Generative AI API.
 It provides informative summary, formula, questionnaire for uploaded images/pdf on any topic .

 ## Features
 - Upload images,pdf of any topic.